fastavro/fastavro/README.md

 and re-run.

 NOTE: Some tests might fail when running the tests locally.
 An example of this is this codec tests.
-If the supporting codec library is not availabe, the test will fail.
-These failures can be ignored since the tests will on pull requests and will be run in the correct environments with the correct dependecies set up.
+If the supporting codec library is not available, the test will fail.
+These failures can be ignored since the tests will on pull requests and will be run in the correct environments with the correct dependencies set up.

 ### Releasing